OHIF/Viewers/platform/docs/docs/deployment/docker.md

 3. [Docker](https://docs.docker.com/get-docker/) installed.

 ## Building the Docker Image
-The docker image can built from a terminal window as such:
+The docker image can be built from a terminal window as such:
 1. Switch to the OHIF Viewer code root directory.
 2. Issue the following docker command.
 Note that what follows `-t` flag is the `{name}:{tag}` for the Docker image and is arbitrary when creating a local Docker image.